kohjingyan/covid-19-dashboard/README.md

 - It has a **map** to visualize where has the most number of cases.
 The larger the bubble sizes, the more there are.
 - It has **colors** to represent good (green) or bad (red).
 - It shows which continent or country has the highest confirmed cases using **bar charts**.

+If you have any questions or feedback, please feel free to reach out to me at kohjingyan@gmail.com or at [LinkedIn](https://www.linkedin.com/in/koh-jing-yan/).